AndrewPRyan/Battleship/README.md

 ```
 C:\Irvine\
 ```
+**IMPORTANT** : All sounds used must be in .wav format.
+This is the only format that works properly in the given implementation.

 If you would like to change the location of the sounds, you have to change your reference to the sound in the .asm file starting at line 87
 ```